StarPlayrX/bigmac/README.md

 ## Workarounds & What Not

 <b>If you cannot disable SIP</b> Download El Capitan here -> https://support.apple.com/en-us/HT211683 And use its recovery disk.
+After installing, run this command: Format a disk using MacOS Extended (Journaled) aka JHFS+.
+Run this in terminal `sudo /Applications/Install\ OS\ X\ El\ Capitan.app/Contents/Resources/createinstallmedia --applicationpath /Applications/Install\ OS\ X\ El\ Capitan.app --volume /Volumes/Untitled` Option boot-key boot El Cap.
+Open Terminal and run `csrutil disable`

 <b>New version will be released Q1 2021</b> (It will be a big departure for Big Mac)